 - 19. All TOSSD resource flows are reportable at the activity level.
 The term "activity" covers various types of operations, ranging from budget support to project-type interventions, investments and technical co-operation activities.
-In certain cases some aggregation is permitted to limit the reporting burden and number of records. - 20.
+In certain cases some aggregation is permitted to limit the reporting burden and number of records.
+[Exceptions to the general reporting rule will be listed here with appropriate justification]. - 20.
 All TOSSD data will be made publicly available, also at activity level.
-Any confidential information linked to TOSSD activities (e.g. company names) should be filtered out upstream by the data providers.
+Any confidential information linked to TOSSD activities subject to confidentiality regimes (e.g. company names) should be filtered out upstream by the data providers.